emqx/cloud-docs/en_US/overview.md

 ## Product Plans

-EMQ X Cloud comes in three plans, each with multiple specifications, and we support the deployment of your own fully managed MQTT service on the world's leading public clouds
+EMQ X Cloud comes in three plans, each with multiple specifications, and we support the deployment of your own fully managed MQTT service on the world's leading public clouds.

 ![edition](./_assets/pricing.png)

-1. Basic: For learning and experiencing the MQTT protocol or EMQ X Broker product, and developing lightweight IoT applications.
+1. Standard: For learning and experiencing the MQTT protocol or EMQ X Broker product, and developing lightweight IoT applications.
 2. Professional: for building mission-critical IoT applications, this plan provides advanced features such as data persistence, message distribution, VPC peering connection.
 3. Unlimited: Suitable for building enterprise-class IoT platform, providing support for multi-location and exclusive hardware deployment, and adding features such as device management, device shadowing, and thing model.